Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 It may seem illogical that after closing permission to the world, crawlers could still cause traffic.
 When anyone attempts to log in, Nightscout asks for a token or password.
 This request is an output traffic.
 The bandwidth would be much higher if the permission was open.

 #### **Can I change the setting to "readable"?**
 Yes, you definitely can.
 Doing that will make the settings the same as what most people had their Nightscout settings on Heroku.
-But, Heroku bandwidth was/is not limited.
+But, Heroku output traffic was/is not limited.
 Changing the variable to "readable" may increase the cost of your Nightsocut.
-If you open the permission, please tell us what the resulting bandwidth will become.

 #### **Malfunctioning apps**
 There are apps that will not function with the permission set to denied.
 An example is AutotuneWeb.
 You can change the setting to readable to allow such an app to function.
-However, your Nightscout cost will increase then.
+However, your Nightscout cost may increase then.
 A better solution would be to contact the app developer and ask them to modify it such that it can use a token to read.
-Then, the app will be able to function without causing the Nightscout bandwidth to unnecessarily increase.
+Then, the app will be able to function without causing the Nightscout traffic to unnecessarily increase.